camalolo/ChatGPT-extension/PRIVACY_POLICY.md

 ## Third-Party Services

-ChatGPT Buddy uses OpenAI's API to provide AI-powered features.
+AI Buddy uses OpenAI's API to provide AI-powered features.
 Please review OpenAI's [Privacy Policy](https://openai.com/policies/privacy-policy) for information on how your data is handled by OpenAI.

 ## Security

 All data processing happens over secure HTTPS connections.
-Your selected text and API key are only sent to OpenAI's servers and are not stored or logged by ChatGPT Buddy.
+Your selected text and API key are only sent to OpenAI's servers and are not stored or logged by AI Buddy.

 ## Contact